wiloon/blog/themes/even/exampleSite/content/post/english-preview.md

 ### Skins

 Skins are the files responsible for the look and feel of your site.
-It's the CSS that controls colors and fonts, it's the Javascript that determines actions and reactions.
-It's also the rules that Hugo uses to transform your content into the HTML that the site will serve to visitors.
+It’s the CSS that controls colors and fonts, it’s the Javascript that determines actions and reactions.
+It’s also the rules that Hugo uses to transform your content into the HTML that the site will serve to visitors.

 You have two ways to create a skin.
 The simplest way is to create it in the ```layouts/``` directory.
-If you do, then you don't have to worry about configuring Hugo to recognize it.
+If you do, then you don’t have to worry about configuring Hugo to recognize it.
 The first place that Hugo will look for rules and files is in the ```layouts/``` directory so it will always find the skin.

 Your second choice is to create it in a sub-directory of the ```themes/``` directory.
 If you do, then you must always tell Hugo where to search for the skin.
-It's extra work, though, so why bother with it?
+It’s extra work, though, so why bother with it?

 The difference between creating a skin in ```layouts/``` and creating it in ```themes/``` is very subtle.
-A skin in ```layouts/``` can't be customized without updating the templates and static files that it is built from.
+A skin in ```layouts/``` can’t be customized without updating the templates and static files that it is built from.
 A skin created in ```themes/```, on the other hand, can be and that makes it easier for other people to use it.

 The rest of this tutorial will call a skin created in the ```themes/``` directory a theme.

 Note that you can use this tutorial to create a skin in the ```layouts/``` directory if you wish to.
-The main difference will be that you won't need to update the site's configuration file to use a theme.
+The main difference will be that you won’t need to update the site’s configuration file to use a theme.

 ### The Home Page